hyperbx/XeShell/README.md

 # XeShell
-A command prompt that interfaces with Freeboot XBDM on a remote Xbox 360.
+A command prompt that interfaces with XBDM on a remote Xbox 360.

 # Features
 - DOS-like filesystem navigation and manipulation.